SecDev-Lab/wish/docs/setup.md

 Both commands provide identical functionality.

-You can also specify a custom .env file path using the `--env-file` option:
+You can also specify a custom env File path using the `--env-file` option:

 ```bash
 wish --env-file /path/to/your/custom/.env